snarkhunter/oofcanvas/manual.md

    On a Mac using MacPorts, it's sufficient to install the packages `py27-gobject3`, `gtk3`, `cairomm`, `imagemagick`, and `adwaita-icon-theme`, as well as their automatically installed dependencies.
+(Type `sudo port install gtk3`, etc.)

+       OOFCanvas can use either X11 or native Quartz graphics.
+The default in MacPorts is to install the X11 variants of packages.
+       To use Quartz instead, add the line `-x11 +quartz` at the end of the file `/opt/local/etc/macports/variants.conf` before
+       installing anything.

-   On Ubuntu (and probably Debian, possibly other Linuxes), install `libcairomm-1.0-dev`, `libgtk-3-dev`, `python-gi-cairo`, `python-gi-dev`, and `imagemagick`, as well as their automatically installed dependencies.
+   On Ubuntu (and probably Debian), install `libmagick++-dev`, `libgtk-3-dev`, `libcairomm-1.0-dev`, `python-gi-dev`, `python-gi-cairo`, `g++`, `make`, and `bison`.

+   On Ubuntu 20.04 or later, also install `python2` and `python2-dev`, and when building OOFCanvas (below) use `python2` instead of `python`.
+(The default Python in Ubuntu 20.04 is Python 3, but OOFCanvas requires Python 2 for now.)

-   This is not an endorsement of Apple, MacPorts, Ubuntu, Debian or any other commercial or open source entity.
+   (This is not an endorsement of Apple, MacPorts, Ubuntu, Debian or any other commercial or open source entity.
 These are just the systems that we have available for testing.
-If you install OOFCanvas on a different system and tell us what you did, let us know and we'll include it here.
+If you install OOFCanvas on a different system and tell us what you did, let us know and we'll include it here.)

 1. Download the OOFCanvas tar file from
    <https://www.ctcms.nist.gov/oof/oofcanvas/source>.